Colleges by Location

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at Indiana University Bloomington was 18:1: that means 18 students per one teacher.
-The faculty of this school consists of 2,600 members, according to the most recent data reported.
+In 2025, this ratio at Indiana University Bloomington was 18:1.
+That means that there were 18 times more students than teachers at this school.
+According to the most recent information, there are 2,600 teachers at this school.
 Out of that number, there were 1,397 male and 1,203 female faculty members.

 Student Population Diversity Graph